brunoterkaly/intro-kubernetes-tutorial/README.md

 #### web-pod-1.yml

-Defines the pod for the web part of the application
+Defines the pod for the web part of the application.

+Anytime you see "brunoterkaly," you need to replace that with your own account name at hub.docker.com.

 web-pod-1.yml